 Then, in mid-2009, Tesla’s co-founder, who had been released from his position as CEO, filed a lawsuit against Tesla.
 It was settled a few months later through an out of court settlement.

 He managed to pull through that turbulent time.
 His divorce is over, and all three companies are alive.
-Two of the companies will be profitable soon, and the other has earned a competitive contract with NASA.
+Two of the companies will be profitable soon (update: Tesla posted its first quarterly profit in September 2016), and the other has earned multiple contracts with NASA.

 Musk has put a lot of his own wealth into his companies.
 He’s put over $100 million into SpaceX, a little under $100 million into Tesla, and an undisclosed amount into SolarCity, where he is Chairman.